 Credit: original painting by Calen Rayne

-This is the first course in our Summer Trilogy – Relationships in the Time of COVID.
+This is the first course in our Summer Trilogy – Relationships in a Regenerating World.
 You may purchase each course separately, or you can purchase all three at a 10% discount by following this link to the Trilogy registration page.

-Faculty: Apela Colorado, Jim Garrison, Lion Goodman, Andrew Harvey, Calen Rayne, activists in the LGBTQ community
+Faculty: Donovan Ackley, Apela Colorado, Jim Garrison, Lion Goodman, Andrew Harvey, Calen Rayne, and others in dialogue with each other and the community

 Academic Credit: Bachelors, Masters and Doctoral – 4 credits